-Content Area Technology Standard nd Design: All students will develop an understanding of the nature and impact sign, and the designed world, as they relate to the individual, global society, Strand C. Technological Citizenship, Ethics, and Society By the end of grade Content Statement CPI # Cumulative Progress Indicator (CPI) hun owledge and understanding of nan, cultural, and societal ues are fundamental when 8.2.12.C.1 Analyze the ethical impact of a product, system, or environment, worldwide, and report findings in a web-based publication that elicits further comment and analysis.
-12 igning technology systems products in the global 8.2.12.C.2 Evaluate ethical considerations regarding the sustainability of resources that are used for the design, creation, and maintenance of a chosen product.
-SOC iety.
-8.2.12.C.3 Evaluate the positive and negative impacts in a design by providing a digital overview of a chosen product and suggest potential modifications to address the negative impacts.
+Content Are ea Technology Standard 8.2 Technology Education, Engineering, and Design: All students will develop an understanding of the nature and impact of technology, engineering, technological design, and the designed world, as they relate to the individual, global society, and the environment.
+Strand C. Technological Citizenshi p, Ethics, and S Society By the end of grade Content Statement CPI# Cumulative Progress Indicator (CPI) hun owledge and understanding of nan, cultural, and societal ues are fundamental when 8.2.12.C.1 Analyze the ethical impact of a product, system, or environment, worldwide, and report findings in a web-based publication that elicits further comment and analysis.
+12 igning technology systems products in the global 8.2.12.C.2 Evaluate ethical considerations regarding the sustainability of resources that are used for the design, creation, and maintenance of a chosen product. soc iety.
+8.2.12.C.3 Evaluate the positive and negative impacts in a design by providing a digital overview of a chosen product and suggest potential modifications to address